ethdebug/solidity-data-representation/src/locations-detailed.md

 direct types are padded as [described in their table](#user-content-types-overview-overview-of-the-types-direct-types-table-of-direct-types).
 Pointers, as mentioned above, always take up a full word.

-Note that prior to Solidity 0.8.9, immutables stored in memory had unusual padding; they were always zero-padded on the right, regardless of their usual padding.
+**Note that prior to Solidity 0.8.9**, immutables stored in memory had unusual padding; they were always zero-padded on the right, regardless of their usual padding.
 Again, note that this only applied to immutables stored directly in memory during contract construct, and not to direct types appearing as elements